Skip to main content

 3. The Gonads In men, these are the testes.
 When stimulated by LH, specialized cells within the testes, known as Leydig cells, synthesize testosterone from cholesterol.

 This axis is designed for stability.
-When rise, they send a negative feedback signal back to both the hypothalamus and the pituitary, instructing them to slow down the release of GnRH and LH.
+When testosterone levels rise, they send a negative feedback signal back to both the hypothalamus and the pituitary, instructing them to slow down the release of GnRH and LH.
 This elegant mechanism ensures that hormone levels remain within a healthy, functional range.
 Sleep acts as the master regulator of this entire system’s tempo, ensuring the powerful morning surge of testosterone occurs on schedule.

 The Architecture of Hormonal Health